 Rhabdomyolysis CK levels vary, but generally levels above 5,000 U/l reveal serious muscle injury.
 For comparison, normal levels fall in the range of 45–260 U/l.
 (9) In severe cases, CK levels in rhabdomyolysis labs can rise over 100,000 U/l.
 Often, these “worst case” exertional rhabdomyolysis cases involve a de-conditioned person excessively training while dehydrated and/or under heat stress.
 Not being properly acclimated to a particular climate and lack of a proper diet can also contribute.
 (10)

 Is rhabdomyolysis permanent?
 While overtraining beyond one’s capability is one common cause of exercise-induced rhabdomyolysis, there are actually more than 100 different triggers.
 It’s also possible to experience rhabdo with or without acute renal failure.
-Quick identification and treatment can often eradicate long-term problems, although recovering may take several weeks even in cases of severe muscle weakness without kidney damage.
+Quick identification and treatment can often eradicate long-term problems, although recovering may take several weeks even in cases of severe muscle damage and muscle weakness without kidney damage.

-Rhabdomyolysis Risk Factors and Causes
+Rhabdomyolysis Risk Factors + Rhabdo Causes

 Anyone taking up exercise for the first time or training hard outside in the heat should take extra precaution to understand the risk factors, causes and symptoms of rhabdomyolysis.